NVIDIA/deepops/virtual/README.md

 2. Testing new features in DeepOps
 3. Tailoring DeepOps in a local environment before deploying it to the production cluster

-## Prerequisites
+## Requirements

-Approved OS:
+### Single Node Hardware Requirements

+The host machine should have enough resources to fufill the minimum VM needs...

+Total: 6 vCPU, 20 GB RAM, 96 GB Storage
+* virtual-login: 2 vCPU, 2GB RAM and 32GB Storage
+* virtual-mgmt: 2 vCPU, 2GB RAM and 32GB Storage
+* virtual-gpu01: 2 vCPU, 16GB RAM and 32GB Storage

+### Operating System Requirements

 * Ubuntu 16.04 (or greater)
 * CentOS 7.6 (or greater)

 Running DeepOps virtually assumes that the host machine's OS is an approved OS.
 If this is not the case, the `bootstrap_virtual.sh` and `cluster_up.sh` scripts may be modified to work with a different OS.

 Also, using VMs and optionally GPU passthrough assumes that the host machine has been configured to enable virtualization in the BIOS.
-For instructions on how to accomplish this, refer to the sections at the bottom of this README: [Enabling virtualization and GPU passthrough](https://github.com/NVIDIA/deepops/pull/221#enabling-virtualization-and-gpu-passthrough).
+For instructions on how to accomplish this, refer to the sections at the bottom of this README: [Enabling virtualization and GPU passthrough](#enabling-virtualization-and-gpu-passthrough).

-Host Requirements
-Enough resources to satisfy the following VM requirements

-VM Requirements

-* virtual-login
-2 vCPU, 2GB RAM and 32GB Storage
-* virtual-mgmt
-2 vCPU, 2GB RAM and 32GB Storage
-* virtual-gpu01
-2 vCPU, 16GB RAM and 32GB Storage

 ## Bootstrap dependencies

-To install basic dependencies for running Ansible and managing a DeepOps cluster,run the `setup.sh` found in the `scripts` directory of the repository root.
+To install basic dependencies for running Ansible and managing a DeepOps cluster, run the [/scripts/setup.sh](/scripts/setup.sh) script from the root deepops directory.

 ```
+$ cd deepops
-$ <deepops repo>/scripts/setup.sh
+$ ./scripts/setup.sh
 ```

-Virtualization-related dependencies will be installed if needed by the `vagrant_startup.sh` script.
+Virtualization-related dependencies will be installed if needed by the [vagrant_startup.sh](vagrant_startup.sh) script.

 ## Select the Vagrant file for your Linux distro

-If you want to run your virtual cluster on CentOS, set the `DEEPOPS_VAGRANT_FILE` variable to point to the CentOS Vagrant file:
+If you want to run your virtual cluster on CentOS, set the `DEEPOPS_VAGRANT_FILE` variable to point to the `Vagrantfile-centos` file:

 ```
+$ cd virtual
 $ export DEEPOPS_VAGRANT_FILE=$(pwd)/Vagrantfile-centos
 ```

-If you want to use Ubuntu, you can set this variable to point to the Ubuntu Vagrant file, or just leave it unset (Ubuntu is the default).
+If you want to use Ubuntu, you can set this variable to point to the `Vagrantfile-ubuntu` file, or just leave it unset (Ubuntu is the default).

 ## Start vagrant